eoinjordan/jetbot_ros_rubikpi/README.md

-# JetBot ROS on Rubik Pi
+# JetBot ROS2 on Qualcomm 6490 suite of platforms e.g. Rubik Pi

 ROS 2 Jazzy nodes, Gazebo simulation assets, and Edge Impulse integration for a JetBot-class robot on Rubik Pi and Ubuntu 24.04.